To open long positions on GBP/USD, you need:

 Today there are no fundamental statistics for the UK at all, so the market will remain in the hands of the bears.
 I do not recommend rushing with long positions against the trend even in the area of new lows.
 The optimal scenario will be long positions from the level of 1.3706, but only if a false breakout is formed there, which generates a signal to buy GBP/USD with the aim of an upward correction to resistance at 1.3747, where the moving averages are located on the side of the bears, which will limit the pair's upward potential.
 The breakthrough and the test of 1.3747 from top to bottom creates another signal to buy GBP/USD counting on a return to 1.3782, where the upper border of the new descending channel passes.
 The next target is still the 1.3810 high - I recommend taking profit there.
 If the pressure on the pound persists during the European session, and the bulls show nothing in the support area at 1.3706, the optimal scenario will be buying from a new low like 1.3672, but only after a false breakout is formed.
 It is possible to buy GBP/USD immediately on a rebound around 1.3636, counting on an upward correction of 15-20 points within the day.

 To open short positions on GBP/USD, you need:

-Trading is carried out in the area of 30 and 50 moving averages, which indicates how buyers and sellers find the pair's succeeding direction quite difficult.
+Trading is carried out below 30 and 50 moving averages, which indicates a bearish nature of the market.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.